abdeltif-b/boujamza-portfolio/README.md

 Contributions are welcome!
 If you'd like to contribute or have any suggestions, please open an issue or create a pull request.

 ## License
-This project is open-source and available under the (MIT License)[https://github.com/abdeltif-b/boujamza-portfolio/blob/master/LICENSE].
+This project is open-source and available under the [MIT License](https://github.com/abdeltif-b/boujamza-portfolio/blob/master/LICENSE).

 ## Contact
 If you have any questions or want to get in touch, you can reach me at abdeltif.boujamza@gmail.com .